-The truth is, not all callouts are legitimate.
-The aforementioned CareerBuilder poll also notes that 28% who call in “do not feel like going to work” and make up a story for their absence.
-Statistically, right behind that reason, at 24%, is “just needing to relax.”
+Some employees simply lack the motivation to show up for work.
+This can be because they are unhappy in their jobs or just don’t have the drive to work.
+The aforementioned CareerBuilder poll notes that 28% who call in “do not feel like going to work” and make up an excuse for their absence.
+Additionally, at 24% is “just needing to relax.”

-The industry you are in also can contribute to the nature and number of callouts.
+The industry you are in can also contribute to the nature and number of call-outs.
 For example, if you are in the foodservice industry, you may have policies that prevent ill employees from reporting to the workplace.
-Likewise, construction industry jobs that are physically demanding and outdoors often result in fatigue and, at times, disenchanted workers who choose to take a day off.
+Likewise, construction industry jobs that are physically demanding and outdoors often result in fatigue and, at times, disenchanted workers who simply choose to take a day off.

 The retail industry also has many explanations of why absenteeism is such an ongoing challenge.
-Within retail, there are many first-time workers in entry-level jobs with heavy daily interaction with customers that can wear down employees quickly.
-One can see that within this arena, there are many industry-specific concerns that employers need to remain mindful of when addressing employee absenteeism concerns.
+Within it, there are many first-time workers in entry-level jobs with heavy daily interaction with customers—which can quickly wear employees down.

 It is not uncommon for employees to call in sick when they are well.
 While absenteeism creates a difficult workplace, it can be avoided.
 By developing a fair attendance policy that addresses these matters adequately, your company can save money and reduce absenteeism.